AlbertoBasalo/quark/README.md

 # quark
 Fundamental project template

-> Clone or fork to use like a template for creating your next js/ts project.
+> Clone, fork or use as a template repository for creating your next js/ts project.

 ## Tools

 ### GitHub Issues

 Use GitHub issues for tracking _User Stories_ and _developer tasks_.

 - Each issue may be labeled with
   - categories: feature, bug, test, refactor, dependencies, chore
   - priorities: must, should, could, wont [MoSCoW priority](https://en.wikipedia.org/wiki/MoSCoW_method)
   - milestones: may be epics or releases
-  - project: a Kanban dashboard to track issue workflow
+  - project: a Kanban automated dashboard to track issue workflow

 > [GitHub Projects and Tools](https://www.notion.so/albr/GitHub-Projects-and-Tools-59f285b78acf4ff9b84076c526bafc03)